-For the honours degree, the following applies:
+For each of the honours degrees, the following applies:

 - 1. The Certificate of Higher Education is an exit award available for a student who has completed 120 credits at level 4 or above and who is unable, or chooses not to continue on the programme. - 2.
-The Diploma of Higher Education is an exit award available for a student who has completed 240 credits of which 120 credits were studied at level 5 or above and who is unable or chooses not to continue on the programme. - 3.
+Higher National Certificate is an award available for a student who has completed 150 credits at level 4 and level 5. - 3.
+The Diploma of Higher Education is an exit award available for a student who has completed 240 credits of which 120 credits were studied at level 5 or above and who is unable or chooses not to continue on the programme. - 4.
 The Ordinary Degree is an exit award available for a student who has completed 300 credits, of which 120 credits were studied at level 5 or above and 60 credits at level 6.
-These 60 credits can be taken from any of the available modules.

-- 4. The Honours Degree is an exit award available for a student who has completed 360 credits, of which 120 credits were studied at level 5 or above and 120 credits at level 6. - 5.
-The Top up degree is an award available for a student who has completed 240 credits elsewhere, and 120 credits studied at level 6.
+These 60 credits can be taken from any of the available modules. - 5.
+The Honours Degree is an exit award available for a student who has completed 360 credits, of which 120 credits were studied at level 5 or above and 120 credits at level 6.